Dr. Jerry Wong

 This simple twist of the blade enabled transplanted hair to be perfectly angled to match existing hair.
 As a result, transplanted hair could now blend seamlessly with existing hair – providing doctors with the means to create truly undetectable work.
 Dr. Wong first made use of the lateral slit in 1993 and presented his work at the ISHRS meeting in Barcelona in 1996.

 Contributions To The Hair Transplant Industry

-Early on there were a few doctors that recognized the benefits of the lateral slits but the majority carried on using their current technique.
-In 1997 Dr. Wong and Dr. Hasson opened the Hasson and Wong Clinic and devoted their time exclusively to hair surgery.
-H&W made a number of technical advances including custom sized blades for recipient sites, depth control, dense packing, and scalp stretching exercise.
-All these techniques applied together allowed mega sessions of 5000+ grafts to be performed safely.
+Early on there were a few doctors that recognized the benefits of the lateral slit technique, but the majority carried on using existing methods.
+In 1997, Dr. Wong and Dr. Hasson opened the Hasson and Wong Hair Transplant Clinic and devoted their time exclusively to hair restoration surgery.

-Although official recognition is always nice it was just as gratifying when other surgeons mention that their work took a major leap forward after adopting Dr. Wong’s technique.
 Dr. Wong feels very fortunate and grateful to work in this field.
-Over the years he has been able to form long lasting friendships with hair surgeons from all over the world.
+Over the years, he has been able to form long-lasting friendships with surgeons from all over the world.
 Dr. Wong also has a job he absolutely loves.
 A job that is stimulating, ever-changing, always seeking refinements and ways to improve.